Sonoma chipmunk

 The Sonoma chipmunk (Neotamias sonomae) is a species of rodent in the squirrel family Sciuridae.
 It is endemic to northwestern California in the United States.
-Members of Neotamias are characterized by having 2 premolars.
-N. sonomae has 2 subspecies: N. s. alleni and N. s. sonomae.
+Members of Neotamias are characterized by having two premolars.
+N. sonomae has two subspecies: N. s. alleni and N. s. sonomae.

 Distribution

 The Sonoma chipmunk is only found in California, north of the San Francisco Bay.
 Most of its range is within Sonoma and Marin counties.

 Habitat

 Sonoma chipmunks are found in areas of forest or chaparral.
 They can be found in forests of sticky laurel, Ponderosa pine, Douglas fir, spruce, redwood, and black oak.
-They are generally associated with coniferous forests.
+They are more often than not associated with coniferous forests.
 The chaparral that Sonoma chipmunks inhabit is characterized by sagebrush plains.
 Sonoma chipmunks are found in elevations from 0 to 1800 m.
 These chipmunks typically live on the ground and make burrows in the ground, but they can climb and may make nests in trees.